tsfpga/tsfpga/doc/sphinx/fpga_build.rst

 the :class:`.Constraint` class.

-Line 24-45: Creating project objects
+Line 24-68: Creating project objects
 ____________________________________

-The sources gathered are then use to create project objects which are appended to the ``projects`` list which is returned at the end.
+The sources gathered are then use to create project objects that are appended to the ``projects`` list, which is returned at the end of the method.

 First a :class:`.VivadoProject` object is created with the name ``artyz7``.
 The modules, part name, TCL sources and constraints are passed to the constructor.
 There is also a ``defined_at`` argument, which is given the path to the ``module_artyz7.py`` file.
 This is used to get a useful ``--list`` result in our :ref:`build_fpga.py <example_build_py>`.

-The second project is created using a subclass that inherits :class:`.VivadoProject`.
+The first project does not have the ``top`` argument set, which means it will be inferred from the provided ``name``.
-It showcases how to use :ref:`pre and post build hook functions <pre_post_build>`.
+After the first project, a few other projects are set up with different top levels and different settings.
-The ``post_build()`` function does nothing in this example, but the mechanism can be very useful in real-world cases.
+This is where we could also set different ``generics`` for the projects via the :meth:`.VivadoProject.__init__` constructor.

-The second project also showcases how to set some generic values.
+Note that all of these projects use a project subclass that inherits :class:`.VivadoProject`.
-For the second project we additionally have to specify the ``top`` name.
+In this case, the project subclass only adds a few more TCL sources with some further message severity settings.
-In the first one it is inferred from the project name to be ``artyz7_top``, whereas in the second one we have to specify it explicitly.
+But using the project subclass concept we could do some more advanced things, for example setting up build hooks, as decsribed below.

 .. _pre_post_build: